California HOA Document Requirements for Real Estate Closings

 Who Orders

-In California, the seller is legally responsible for providing HOA documents to the buyer.
-In practice, the seller's agent typically initiates the process, and the management company prepares and delivers the package.
+The seller is legally on the hook for providing HOA documents to the buyer.
+In practice, the seller's agent kicks off the process, and the management company puts the package together.

-Title companies and escrow officers facilitate but don't usually order the documents themselves — that's a difference from many other states where the title company is the primary orderer.
+Title companies and escrow officers help move things along but don't usually place the order themselves.
+That's different from a lot of other states where the title company handles ordering directly.

 Where to Order

-Most California management companies use online portals for document orders.
-The most common platforms include:
+Most California management companies use online portals.
+The common ones:

 - •HomeWiseDocs (used by many large management companies)